Vaier

 Six tools, six config files, six places to mess up

 You spin up a container on a homelab box.
-Now you need a WireGuard peer, a Route53 CNAME, a Traefik dynamic-config entry, a Let's Encrypt cert, an Authelia rule, and a bookmark somewhere you'll actually find later.
+Now you need a WireGuard peer, a Route53 CNAME, a Traefik dynamic-config entry, a Let's Encrypt cert, a forward-auth rule, and a bookmark somewhere you'll actually find later.
 Every new service repeats the whole dance.
 Every drift is silent.

 // with vaier